 The great majority of Delta Grassroots Caucus activities are in the realms of education, communications, dissemination of information about best practices for regional economic development, and general advocacy.

-In contrast, our partners are volunteers and a few modestly paid staff who support funding for programs such as SNAP, school meals, WIC and other nutrition programs, Medicare, Medicaid, Social Security, the Earned Income Tax Credit, renewable energy and green jobs, USDA Rural Development and other broad-minded initiatives for the progress of our region.
+In contrast, our partners are volunteers an executive director, occasionally a few modestly paid staff to help out for a few days during conferences.
+These are dedicated people who understand the merits of programs such as SNAP, school meals, WIC and other nutrition programs, Medicare, Medicaid, Social Security, the Earned Income Tax Credit, renewable energy and green jobs, USDA Rural Development and other broad-minded initiatives for the progress of our region.

 We are not a direct service 501c3 nonprofit.
 We are technically incorporated as a small business in order to maximize our freedom of expression.
 Nonprofits generally have limits on their freedom to address pending legislation or other issues that occasionally might be considered controversial in some quarters.
 We try to steer a middle-of-the-road, non-ideological and practical approach, but at times we do have to take a stand on key issues.
 We can’t please everybody all the time so we need to have maximum freedom of expression.